mattjowen1991-hue/log_analyzer_test_enviroment/README.md

 1. Find all `IDLE_ANSWER` events
 2. Look backwards for the most recent `IDLE_WAKE` event
-3. Extract the "after X seconds" value
+3. Extract the idle duration from the `IDLE_WAKE` "after X seconds" value
+4. Extract the response time from the `IDLE_ANSWER` "after X seconds with" value
+5. Determine decision type based on `KeepIdle` and `StopTracking` flags:
+   - `KeepIdle: 1` → User kept idle time
+   - `KeepIdle: 0 / StopTracking: 1` → User discarded and stopped tracking
+   - `KeepIdle: 0 / StopTracking: 0` → User discarded but continued tracking
-4. Add to "Kept" or "Discarded" based on user's choice
+6. Add to "Kept" or "Discarded" totals accordingly
+7. Record full decision details in the Idle Time Decisions table

 ---